 Yes – TAKE A NIGHT OFF!
 I try to take one night off from studying each week, and if I don’t, then I start to go insane.
 You’re more likely to stay focused if you’re feeling rejuvenated from taking a break than if you’re feeling exhausted from constantly pounding information into your brain.

-So far what have been some of your favorite veterinary courses, within your DVM program at SGU?
+So far what have been some of your favorite veterinary courses, within your DVM program at SGU vet school?

 I have loved the veterinary courses that give you hands-on experience and teach you to “think like a doctor,” especially my clinical orientation courses, surgery courses, and medicine courses.

-What has been the most challenging class, in your DVM program so far?
+What has been the most challenging class, in your DVM program at St. George’s vet school?

 I would say either Pharmacology or Anesthesia have been my toughest courses so far.
 Probably because I didn’t have much experience in either prior to taking them, unlike other courses that I had some exposure to back in college.